barumau/panlingue/eng/eske_i_jawabe.md

 of the world.
 There are many worldlangs.
 Some of them are listed [here](http://www.kupsala.net/risto/tekokieli/worldlangs.html).

-#### How does Pandunia differ from other auxiliary languages?
+#### How does Panlingue differ from other auxiliary languages?

-- The vocabulary of Pandunia is evenly global.
+- The vocabulary of Panlingue is evenly global.
 It consists of Western (Greco-Latin) words, Perso-Arabic words, Chinese words and Indian words.
 Many other auxiliary languages use only or mostly Western words, which is not ideal for the world language in our opinion.
-- Internationality is the main criterion for selecting words to Pandunia.
-All the words of Pandunia are known by many nations in some part of the world.
+- Internationality is the main criterion for selecting words to Panlingue.
+All the words of Panlingue are known by many nations in some part of the world.
-- The grammar of Pandunia is concise but very flexible.
-Pandunia has only a few grammatical structures, which are re-used over and over again.
+- The grammar of Panlingue is concise but very flexible.
+Panlingue has only a few grammatical structures, which are re-used over and over again.
-- Pandunia is a truly neutral language.
+- Panlingue is a truly neutral language.
 It's not meant to imitate any languages, whereas for example Esperanto, Ido and Interlingua are intentionally similar to the European languages.

-#### Did Esperanto contribute to the birth of Pandunia?
+#### Did Esperanto contribute to the birth of Panlingue?

 At first Esperanto was an important source of inspiration.
 However the influence of Esperanto to the final language is insignificant.
-Pandunia has very different structure and vocabulary compared to Esperanto.
+Panlingue has very different structure and vocabulary compared to Esperanto.

-#### Are the makers of Pandunia aware of the history of the IAL movement?
+#### Are the makers of Panlingue aware of the history of the IAL movement?

 Yes.
 Here are some of the most important lessons to be learned from the history of the international auxiliary language (IAL) movement.